OpenBB-finance/openbb-docs/content/terminal/custom-backend/table.md

 }
 ```

-In the chains_table section of the widgets.json file, we're crafting a widget that showcases the current Total Value Locked (TVL) for various blockchain chains using data from the Defi Llama API.
-We've set it up under the "crypto" category.
-We're defining the columnsDefs to further configure the table.
+In the widgets.json file, we're creating a widget that shows the current Total Value Locked (TVL) for various blockchain chains using data from the Defi Llama API.
+We've set it up under the "crypto" category and defining the columnsDefs to further configure the table.
 We'll also set gridData to determine the widget's size on the dashboard.
-This setup ensures that users can easily access and analyze key blockchain metrics right within the OpenBB Terminal Pro, making it a handy tool for anyone interested in crypto data.

 For more information on the `widgets.json` file, see the [Widgets.json](/content/terminal/custom-backend/widgets.json) page.